‘Black Ink Crew’s’ Sky Days Flaunts Assets In Cut-Out Bikini Top

 Black Ink Crew’s Sky Days is keeping her Instagram fans updated on her ongoing love life with her new lover, 600 Breezy.
 Her newest update, which was geotagged in Puerto Rico, showed the pair heading out on a horseback ride together.
-The post can’t be shared here, but you can check it out on her Instagram page.
+You can check it out on her Instagram page.

 In the photos, Sky rocked an eye-catching outfit that likely had heads turning.
 She opted to ditch a shirt and chose to rock a neon yellow bikini top instead.
 The top featured a scoop neck and a cut-out accent, which left her underboob on display.
-Days paired this with cameo-print shorts, and accessorized with a headband.
+Days paired this with cameo-print shorts and accessorized with a headband.

 600 Breezy, on the other hand, wore a gray T-shirt and a colorful pair of swimming boxers that also featured a stripe of neon yellow.

-The photo set started off with the couple posing in front of a yellow wall, and continued with images of the pair going horseback riding.
+The photo set started off with the couple posing in front of a yellow wall and continued with images of the pair going horseback riding.
 The final photo showed them posing by a river, as they threw their arms into the air.
 Days was spotted sticking her tongue out, as she barely contained her assets in the shot.

 It certainly looks as though things are going well between the rapper and tattoo artist.
 Plus, 600 Breezy left a sweet comment.